reactor/BlockHound/docs/customization.md

 });
 ```

-**Warning:** do not ignore the `current` predicate unless you mean to.
+ ⚠️ **Warning:** do not ignore the `current` predicate unless you're absolutely sure you know what you're doing.
-Otherwise, other integrations will not work.
+Other integrations will not work if you override it instead of using `Predicate#or`.